Understanding IRA rollovers

 Note: if state withholding was applied, that amount must also be deposited into the account.

 Whether an investor chooses a direct or indirect rollover method to move assets, it is important to keep in mind that the IRS permits only one indirect rollover between IRAs in any 12-month period.
-The 12 month rule starts when an account holder receives the distribution and this time period is not determined on a calendar year basis.
+The 12 month rule is based on when an account holder receives the distribution and this time period is not determined on a calendar year basis.
 This rule applies to all types of IRAs, including Traditional IRAs, Roth IRAs, SEP IRAs and SIMPLE IRAs.
-All IRA accounts are aggregated, and treated as one for the purpose of the limit.

 Example: assume an investor owns three IRA accounts: Traditional IRA1, Traditional IRA2 and a SEP IRA.
 If the investor rolled assets over from the SEP IRA to IRA1 this month, they would need to wait 12 months before they can make another rollover from any of their three IRA accounts, including the IRA1 that received the rollover.

 Exceptions to the rule: the one-per-year rollover limit does not apply to the following transactions:

 - Rollovers from an employer-sponsored plan, such as a 401(k) or 403(b), to an IRA

 - Rollovers from a Traditional IRA to a Roth IRA (Roth conversions)